hyw-pz/Automated-Ticketing-ETL/README.md

 # Ticketing Data Cleaning & Marketing Report Scripts

 ## 📝 Project Description
-This repository contains a set of R scripts I developed during my internship to automate the tedious process of ticketing data reconciliation and marketing performance tracking.
+This repository contains a set of R scripts and Quarto reports I developed during my internship to automate ticketing data reconciliation and marketing performance tracking for major musical theater productions (e.g., *Matilda the Musical*, *Next to Normal*).

-In the musical theater industry, sales data comes from many different sources (like Damai, Maoyan, and various local distributors), each with its own messy format.
-My goal was to replace manual Excel copy-pasting with a more reliable **automated data pipeline**.
+In the musical theater industry, sales data is highly fragmented across 30+ sources, including direct sales systems, ticketing platforms (Damai, Maoyan), and various venue-side reports.
+These tools replace manual Excel work with an **automated data pipeline**.

-## 🛠 What These Scripts Do
+## 🛠 Key Features & Workflows

-### 1. Cleaning Messy Data (ETL)
+### 1. Multi-Source ETL (Extract, Transform, Load)
-* **Format Standardization**: I wrote scripts to read 30+ different types of Excel reports from various ticketing platforms and turn them into one clean, consistent table.
+* **Heterogeneous Data Ingestion**: Automated parsing of reports from venue partners (e.g., Shenzhen Poly Theatre, Shanghai Conservatory Opera House) and ticketing giants like Maoyan.
+* **Smart Business Logic**: Built-in functions to decode complex ticketing tiers (e.g., "Buy 2 Get 1 Free" packages) and standardize inconsistent date/time strings into ISO formats.
-* **Fixing "Broken" Data**: I designed functions to patch missing referral codes caused by system glitches and to fix inconsistent date formats (like "11.18" vs "2023-11-18").
+* **Resilient Data Patching**: Designed mechanisms to backfill missing referral codes during system outages to ensure complete marketing attribution.
-* **Smart Parsing**: Since many distributors list sales as text (e.g., "Package of 3 tickets"), the script uses regular expressions to automatically extract the actual price and quantity.

-### 2. Marketing Attribution
+### 2. Marketing ROI & Attribution
-* **Tracking Sales Sources**: The scripts match sales records with specific marketing activities (like a WeChat article or a Weibo post) based on referral codes to see which promotion actually worked.
-* **Social Media Summary**: I combined data from various platforms (WeChat, Weibo, Bilibili, Douyin, XHS) into one weekly report to track follower growth and engagement in one place.
+* **Conversion Analytics**: For self-operated channels, the scripts calculate specific conversion rates (Order/Ticket conversion) for marketing actions like WeChat push articles or Weibo posts.
+* **Cross-Platform Consolidation**: Merges weekly performance metrics (followers, views, engagement) from WeChat, Weibo, Douyin, Bilibili, and Xiaohongshu into one unified dashboard.

-### 3. Inventory Monitoring
+### 3. Real-Time Inventory Monitoring
-* **Sales vs. Capacity**: The scripts help track how many tickets have been sold against the theater's actual seat capacity for each session and price tier.
+* **Cross-System Sync**: A specialized pipeline that reconciles "Direct Sales" inventory with "Venue-held" and "Third-party" inventory.
+* **Inventory Visualization**: Automatically generates session-level and price-tier-level reports to show exactly which seats are locked, sold, or available for relocation across different systems.

-## 💡 Technical Highlights (What I Learned)
+## 💡 Technical Highlights (Internship Learnings)
-* **Handling Real-World Data**: Learned that real data is never "clean."
-I used a lot of `regex` and `stringr` to handle unexpected text formats.
-* **Functional Thinking**: Instead of writing the same code over and over, I started using **factory functions** to handle similar sales channels more efficiently.
-* **Pipeline Automation**: Used R's `tidyverse` to build a workflow that takes raw files as input and outputs a final report, reducing the time spent on manual work from hours to minutes.
+* **Regex & String Manipulation**: Used extensive Regular Expressions to handle "messy" real-world data where the same show might be named differently across platforms.
+* **Functional Programming**: Implemented factory functions to handle dozens of similar distributor channels efficiently without code bloat.
+* **Business-Driven Tech**: Learned how to translate complex theater promotion policies (Early bird tiers, bulk order discounts) into clean, maintainable code.

 ## 📂 File Structure
-* `daily_report_functions.R`: The core "toolbox" containing all mapping rules and cleaning functions.
+* `daily_report_functions.R`: Core utility library for mapping rules, production identifiers, and revenue multipliers.
-* `ma_etl.R`: The main script to process raw ticketing files into a master dataset.
-* `market_analysis.qmd`: A Quarto document that generates the final marketing performance report.
+* `ma_etl.R`: ETL pipeline for *Matilda the Musical*, focused on standardized wide-table generation.
+* `ntn_daily_report.qmd`: A specialized reporting tool for *Next to Normal* tour, integrating real-time venue-side inventory and marketing conversion analysis.
+* `market_analysis.qmd`: Comprehensive weekly report for cross-platform marketing performance.

+## 🔒 Data Privacy & Security
+**Important Note:** To comply with data privacy standards and protect corporate confidentiality:
+* **Anonymization**: All personally identifiable information (PII) such as customer names, phone numbers, and addresses has been removed or replaced with synthetic data.
+* **Redaction**: Sensitive business information, including specific contract values and private client lists, has been de-identified or generalized.
+* **Code Only**: This repository is intended to demonstrate data engineering logic and script architecture.
+No raw, sensitive datasets from the original organization are included in this repository.
 ---
-*Note: This project was completed during my internship to support data-driven decision making for theater productions.*
+*Note: These tools were built during my internship to support data-driven ticketing and marketing decisions.*